OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/why-contribute-to-open-source.md

 > I like having good. free software alternatives available, so I gotta do my part.

-> exposing yourself to public ridicule concentrates the mind wonderfully
+> Exposing yourself to public ridicule concentrates the mind wonderfully.
 >
-> all companies should force their devs release non-core parts of their code to open source 😉 ...
+> All companies should force their devs release non-core parts of their code to open source 😉 ...
-> I have seen at least 3 proprietary web frameworks written in Perl which with some polishing would have made at least a medium splash had they been released in the mid-1990s when they were written ... and with the danger of public ridicule they would have been improved
+> I have seen at least 3 proprietary web frameworks written in Perl which with some polishing would have made at least a medium splash had they been released in the mid-1990s when they were written ... and with the danger of public ridicule they would have been improved.